Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Illustrative Applications

 \subsection{Nonlinear Ordinary Differential Equations}

-The example from the previous section suggests that \smctwo performs well relative to the other \smc possibilities.
-Given the wide range of settings in which it can be easily deployed, we will now concentrate further on this method.
-It also suggests that in the simple case of Gaussian mixtures, a complete adaptive strategy for both distribution specification and proposal scales works well.
-In this section, this will now be further explored in a more complex model, a nonlinear ordinary differential equations system.
+In this section, \smctwo will now be further explored in a more complex model, a nonlinear ordinary differential equations system.
 This model, which was studied in \cite{Calderhead:2009bd}, is known as the Goodwin model.
 The \ode system, for an $m$-component model, is:

 The parameters $\{\alpha,a_1,a_2,k_{1:m-1}\}$ have common prior distribution $\rgamma(0.1, 0.1)$.
 Under this setting, $X_{1:m}(t)$ can exhibit either unstable oscillation or a constant steady state.
 The data are simulated for $m=\{3,5\}$ at equally spaced time points from $0$ to $60$, with time step $0.5$.
 The last $80$ data points of $(X_1(t), X_2(t))$ are used for inference.
 Normally-distributed noise with standard deviation $\sigma=0.2$ is added to the simulated data.
 Following \cite{Calderhead:2009bd}, the variance of the additive measurement error is assumed to be known.
 Therefore, the posterior distribution has $m+2$ parameters for an $m$-component model.